rev-net/memo/memo.md

 ### 2.3 Revnet Research Group (RRG)

-We'll use an LLC named RRG to support the revnet ecosystem and help it interface with conventional tech and finance sectors.
+We'll use an LLC named Revnet Research Group to support the revnet ecosystem and help it interface with conventional tech and finance sectors.

 We think it's important for RRG to set an example of how a corporate partnership can be successful as a scoped subcomponent of a public onchain revnet structure, in this case $REV.

 #### RRG Mission

 RRG will serve the growth and sustainability of open internet economies through revnets.
-We're shooting for $1 billion of assets locked in revnets in 4 years.
+We think its realistic to expect $1 billion of assets locked in revnets in 4 years.

-In the short term, we need to make sure the upcoming revnets have a great chance at being wildly successful, delivering revnets as the clear vision of how wealth will be most productively created and distributed in our future.
+In the short term, we need to make sure the upcoming revnets have a great chance at being successful, delivering revnets as the clear vision of how wealth will be most productively created and distributed in our future.

 #### Bottom line

-RRG will achieve its mission in three ways: build and market a great [revnet.app](https://revnet.app) – the trusted web link to browse and participate in revnets through, leverage its $REV balance towards marketing and ecosystem development, and accelerating new revnets in dynamic ways.
+RRG will achieve its mission in three ways: build and market a great [revnet.app](https://revnet.app) – the trusted web link to browse and participate in revnets through, leverage its $REV balance towards marketing and ecosystem development, and accelerating new revnets with consulting, funding, tools, and staff.

 RRG will also have leverage to charge fees when facilitating access to revnets for traditional institutions.